Omid2831/MyLogin/README.md

 🚀 **Upcoming Feature**: Adding password hashing and salting for secure storage of user credentials.
 This enhancement will ensure even stronger protection for user data.

 ## License
 📜 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details